ilovemilk/semver-git-plugin/README.md

 | version.patch | Patch version of 2.0.0-rc.1+build.123 | 0 | 0 |
 | version.build | Build number of 2.0.0-rc.1+build.123 | build.123 | build.123 |
 | version.prerelease | Pre release of 2.0.0-rc.1+build.123 | rc.1 | rc.1 |

 ## Display version

 The `version` is based on the current or last tag.

 * If the current commit has an annotated tag this tag will be the version.
-* If the current commit has no annotated tag the version takes the last tag and builds the new version based on `nextVersion`, which bumps the version accordingly by one, and on the `snapshotSuffix`:
+* If the current commit has no annotated tag the version takes the last tag and builds the new version based on:
-    * `<count>` corresponds to the number of commits after the last tag.
-    * `<sha>` is the current short commit sha.
-    * `<dirty>` is the customizable dirty flag.
+    * The ordering of the branch configuration is important for the matching.
 * If no annotated tag exists the initial commit will be version 0.1.0 as recommended by [Semantic Versioning 2.0.0](https://semver.org/).
   The following commits will be build based on this version until a annotated tag is created.
 ## Tasks